Services / Potty Training

 When thinking about potty training your toddler it can feel like a daunting task, but we are here to help you through every step of the process with our potty training consultancy service.

 We will guide and support you through the potty training process by helping you set realistic expectations around potty training based on your child’s age, gender and temperament.
-The potty program is aimed at encouraging your child to identify when he/she needs to use the potty and use the potty independent of parental reminders.
+The potty training program is aimed at encouraging your child to identify when he/she needs to use the potty and use the potty independent of parental reminders.

 We have a wealth of background and expertise in potty training issues such as: